Open Theism in Christian Theology

-Open Theism contends that God does not know the future.
-It reasons that since human beings are free creatures, God cannot know the future until people decide it.
-Open Theism further argues that biblical passages that speak of God’s omniscience have been misunderstood.
+The position reasons that since human beings are free creatures, God cannot know the future until people decide it.
+Open Theism further argues that biblical passages that speak of God’s knowledge of the future have been misunderstood.

 An example of how Open Theism interprets the Bible differently than classic Christian theology is the topic of God changing his mind.
-The difference can be seen in the passage in 2 Kings 20, which records King Hezekiah’s illness.
+The difference can be seen, for example, in 2 Kings 20, which records King Hezekiah’s illness.
 The prophet Isaiah went to Hezekiah while he was ill and told him that God has said that he is going to die: “In those days Hezekiah became mortally ill.
 And Isaiah the prophet the son of Amoz came to him and said to him, ‘Thus says the Lord, “Set your house in order, for you shall die and not live”’” (2 Kings 20:3a, NAU).

 As Isaiah was leaving Hezekiah's side, God used him to answer the king's prayer,